-**Please note that Dr. Chen is not currently (in Fall 2022) accepting new applications from prospective graduate students.**
+Dr. Chen is accepting applications from prospective graduate students in Fall 2023!

 1. Is this lab a good fit for me?

 I am looking for enthusiastic and dedicated graduate students with a strong interest in Health and Social Psychology.
 Prospective graduate students should:

 - Have past research experience in a psychology or health-related lab

 - Have strong letters of recommendations from past professors and research advisors who can speak about your past experience, performance, and abilities

 - Be interested in pursuing a research-focused academic career.
 A good “fit” between an advisor and a student’s research interests is essential for a productive and successful experience in graduate school.
 I am best able to supervise students who are broadly interested in the kind of research that is currently being conducted in the lab (see research).